rlayers/pawpaw/README.md

 <!-- Overivew -->
 ## Overview
-**Pawpaw** is a framework for easily developing efficient and high performance lexical parsers.
-The parsers output tree graphs that can be easily serialized, traversed, and searched using a powerful structured query language.
+**Pawpaw** is a parsing and segmentation framework for efficient text processing.
+It allows you to quickly create sophisticated lexcial parsers whose outputs are tree graphs that can be serialized, traversed, and searched using a powerful structured query language.

 - Indexed str and substr representation
   - Efficient memory utilization